JamesTammila/JamesTammila/README.md

 <hr>
 <br>

-### DewDrop (Pinnit v2)
+### DewDrop
 > 🔴 **Inactive**

 <br>

-**Description:** &nbsp; The second version of Pinnit, rebranded to DewDrop and rewritten in Flutter.
+**Description:** &nbsp; Where geo-tagging meets social media!
+An app where users can share images and short videos on a global interactive map, allowing you to travel the world from your home!
 Around 50 active users between pre-alpha and beta phases.

 <br>